 Many generations ago Western Europeans brought with them to America a small dog called the pit terrier or bull terrier.
+Larger version of this dog were also brought in and landed predominantly in the south where they are to this day still basically referred to as “Bu-dawg” or bulldog.
 These dogs had been bred for the purpose of fighting bulls, bears, rats and of course each other.
 Only the strongest survived and only the champions bred.
 It is from the original game-bred fighting dogs that we get the modern day American Pit Bull Terrier.

 Many modern Pit Bulls still look enough like the originals that you can tell that

 they are indeed descendants of the game bred American Pit Bull Terriers.
 However,